hey-amazon/HEY-Amazon-environmentally-friendly-biz-suggestion/README.md

 I also wanna provide you with an advertisment promo text for this great option.

+Also, when you got a sec, please check out: [stop-f-king-with-your-workers](https://github.com/hey-amazon/stop-f-king-with-your-workers)

 ## Advertisement for #NoAmazonWaste
 ```Amazon likes to waste goods originally meant for consumers like you: